Mother Hunger

 Kelly McDaniel has eloquently described the various forms of neglect that can shape our experiences in life and continue to impact us as adult women.
 In her writing, Kelly explains that it is not about blaming our caregiver, they may have been victims of neglect themselves or had other unmanageable circumstances like an abusive partner.
 Instead, she helps to shed light on how mother-daughter relationships can become complex when nurturing, guidance and protection are absent.

 It's often difficult to make the connection to mother hunger.
-You may find emotional comfort in overeating (food addiction) or have betrayed a partner by acting out (sex addiction) or are on the receiving end of betrayal (partner trauma).
+You may find emotional comfort in overeating (food addiction), have betrayed a partner by acting out (sex addiction), or are on the receiving end of betrayal (partner trauma).
 If so, and you identify with one or more of the missing necessities, it may be time to explore this with an informed therapist.
-If you are ready feel free to give us a call so we can begin this conversation with you.
+If you are ready, feel free to give us a call so we can begin this conversation with you.

 About The Author